michaelpradel/WebAppWalker/README.md

 ### Macro-based Test Generation

 This approach analyzes execution traces gathered from human users of a web site to infer common usage patterns called macro events.
-Following the *monkey see, monkey do* principle, the automated test generator imitates human users by replaying the macro events.
+Following the *Monkey See, Monkey Do* principle, the automated test generator then imitates human users by replaying the macro events.
 See this paper for details:

 [*Monkey See, Monkey Do: Effective Generation of GUI Tests with Inferred Macro Events*](http://mp.binaervarianz.de/issta2016-macros.pdf)
 by Markus Ermuth and Michael Pradel